An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Results

-We note that removing adversarial debate did not change the DWB CV $R^{2}$ (0.228 in both conditions), indicating that the DWB feature space, comprising behavioral and physiological indices rather than clinical laboratory values contained fewer tautological leakage candidates than WEAR-ME, where the debate mechanism had its greatest impact (preventing the inclusion of target-proximal laboratory features).
+We note that removing adversarial debate left the cross-validated $R^{2}$ essentially unchanged on DWB (0.228 in both conditions) and marginally higher on WEAR-ME (0.389 to 0.407).
+Because the debate stage filters candidates after model fitting rather than re-training the model, its contribution appears in the reliability and verdict quality of reported candidates, as in the \texttt{glucose\_sq} rejection above, rather than in the cross-validated point estimate.
+The small WEAR-ME difference also reflects single-run variation in the LLM-guided feature proposals.
 Removing the Scout agent (responsible for initial data profiling and clinical target identification) produced the largest performance degradation on DWB (CV $R^{2}$ dropping from 0.228 to 0.120), demonstrating that informed analytical framing is essential for efficient biomarker search in large feature spaces.
-Removing the iterative discovery loop reduced both predictive performance and validation stringency, particularly on GLOBEM where the number of validated candidates dropped from 48 to 4, indicating that multi-round exploration is critical for extracting signal from noisy datasets.
+In the post-hoc GLOBEM ablation protocol, removing the iterative discovery loop reduced the number of intermediate candidates from 48 to 4.
+Because this protocol differs from the primary all-screened-feature GLOBEM evaluation, we interpret this result as evidence about search behavior.

 The system’s failure cases also suggest that the prioritization scheme was conservative, often rejecting statistically significant but low-value features.
 Across the Digital Wellbeing cohort, the data science agents initially generated a vast pool of 145 discrete statistical metrics.
-However, through the 11 component validation pipeline, the orchestrator autonomously filtered this funnel down to just 22 fully validated candidates, explicitly rejecting dozens of statistically significant but functionally trivial features (e.g., the standard deviation of hourly phone unlocks, $\rho = 0.059$, $p < 0.01$).
-This stringent self regulation ensures that the final reported candidate features exhibit effect sizes relevant for hypothesis generation, rather than merely exploiting population scale statistical power.
+However, through the 11 component validation pipeline, the orchestrator autonomously filtered this funnel down to just 34 screened candidates, explicitly rejecting dozens of statistically significant but functionally trivial features (e.g., the standard deviation of hourly phone unlocks, $\rho = 0.059$, $p < 0.01$).
+This stringent self-regulation helps ensure that the final reported candidate features exhibit effect sizes relevant for hypothesis generation, rather than merely exploiting population-scale statistical power.